cheneyuwu/rlfd/Docs/KeyNotes.md

   $\underset{(s,a,r,s',d) \sim {\mathcal D}}{{\mathrm E}}\left[\Bigg( Q_{\phi}(s,a) - \left(r + \gamma (1 - d) \max_{a'} Q_{\phi}(s',a') \right) \Bigg)^2\right]$

 ## Idea 1: Learning from demonstrations through shaping
-- use a potential function, which is a maf trained on masked auto regressive flow
+- Use a potential function, which is a maf trained on masked auto regressive flow
 - Environments to Test
+    -  Currently we focus on single goal environment.
+Lower number of dimensions so that the potential function is more accurate.
     1. Reach (Current)
         The initial state of the arm is fixed.
 The target position is also fixed.
     2. Pick and Place
         The initial state of the arm, initial location of the object to be picked and the target position are fixed.
     3. Peg in Hole
         The arm always holds the object.
         The initial state is fixed
         The hole location is fixed.
         Later we can change the shape of the hole to make the environment harder.
     4. Stack(?)
         2 or 3 objects are put on the table, and the goal is to put one on another.

 ## Idea 2: Combine IL and RL by training DDPG critic using demonstration data.
 - Generate some demonstration trajectories $(s_1, a_1, r_1, s_2, a_2, r_2, ...)$.